streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 </property>
 ```

-> #### Tip
+> **Tip**
 >
 > For more information about the Hadoop HDFS, see [here](https://hadoop.apache.org/docs/current/).

-## Configure filesystem offloader to run automatically
+## Run filesystem offloader automatically

 Namespace policy can be configured to offload data automatically once a threshold is reached.
 The threshold is based on the size of data that a topic has stored on a Pulsar cluster.
 Once the topic reaches the threshold, an offload operation is triggered automatically.

 Threshold value|Action
 |---|---
-> 0 | It triggers the offloading operation if the topic storage reaches its threshold.
+| > 0 | It triggers the offloading operation if the topic storage reaches its threshold.
-= 0|It causes a broker to offload data as soon as possible.
+| = 0|It causes a broker to offload data as soon as possible.
-< 0 |It disables automatic offloading operation.
+| < 0 |It disables automatic offloading operation.

 Automatic offload runs when a new segment is added to a topic log.
 If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.

-You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or puslar-admin.
+You can configure the threshold size using CLI tools, such as pulsarctl or puslar-admin.

 ### Example